krsmes/GroovyBukkit/README.md

 Using
 -----

-Within the Minecraft client use the commands /g and /gg
+Within the Minecraft client use the commands /g to execute a command or script

 * /g - allows you to run a piece of inline groovy script:

 	/g s.time

-* /gg - allows you to run script from the scripts/ directory:

-	/gg morning
+* To execute a script, just call that script as if it were a method

+	/g morning()
+	/g morning(2)

 The scripts must in the scripts/ directory must have a .groovy extension.
+Arguments passed to the script are available in the variable 'args'

+scripts/morning.groovy:
+	// very simple example, resets time to morning def day = ((int) s.time / 24000) + (args ? args [0].toInteger (): 0)
+	s.time = day * 24000
+	"Morning of day $day"

+The value of the last statement executed is send to the player as a chat message.

 API